 Typing experience is excellent.
 The keys are stable and well-spaced, which is great for typing accuracy, but the spacebar has a slight rattle.
 Although the keycaps are made of ABS plastic, they don't feel cheap and are nice to type on.
 The linear switches provide a light and responsive typing experience and shouldn't cause any fatigue, even during long gaming sessions.

 Typing noise is quiet and shouldn't be bothersome, even in a quiet office environment.

 The HyperX Alloy Origins has outstanding software support.
 It can be customized with the NGENUITY software, which can only be downloaded from the Microsoft Windows Store.
-Although this severely limits its compatibility with other operating systems, it does make its cloud sync feature easier to use, as it relies on your Windows Live account to import your settings, instead of having to create a separate account with HyperX.
-This software allows you to customize the backlight, program macros, and to save profiles, on top of the three profiles that you can save on the keyboard's onboard memory.
+Although this severely limits its compatibility with other operating systems, it does make its cloud sync feature easier to use, as it relies on your Microsoft account to import your settings instead of having to create a separate account with HyperX.
+This software allows you to customize the backlight, program macros, and save profiles on top of the three that you can save on the keyboard's onboard memory.